paranoid-software/docker-compose-4-rocket/readme.md

-# Deploying rocket on docker using docker-compose
+# Rocket deployment using docker compose